Gilbert Picq et ses Fils, Chichée

 Careful readers know that I have been beating the drum for the quality that Picq consistently achieves and for the prices, they offer almost unbeatable value.

 –Allen Meadows in Burghound, 4th Quarter 2017

 Brothers Didier and Pascal Picq quickly established themselves as rigorous growers after taking over this 32-acre domain from their father in 1976.
 They prune severely in winter and de-bud twice in spring for low yields.
-They farm according to the ecological but pragmatic principles of lutte raisonnée, or reasoned fight.
+They farm according to the pragmatic, sustainable principles of lutte raisonnée, or reasoned fight.
 They do alcoholic and malolactic fermentation in steel, and age the wine in steel.
 For a while, their Japanese importer demanded that they make a cuvée in barrel for him, but eventually he saw the light and gave it up.
 They look for elegance, depth, purity of fruit, length and minerality in their wines, while aiming for age-worthiness and moderate levels of alcohol.
 These brothers have been around the block and there’s no pretense here, just fabulous, true Chablis.

 Didier Picq is passionate about horses and wine.
 He loves riding his horse all over the appellation of Chablis, and he’s attended trade shows in the Loire just to taste up on Chenin Blanc.
 He’s also a nut about Champagne, and he visits domains along the Côte d’Or on a regular basis.
 Pascal is passionate about tractors and wine.
 He heads up the vineyard work (Didier heads up the cellar work), and this guy knows tractors like Vince Lombardi knew football.
 When he’s not in the vines, he’s often with Didier tasting wine.